FACEPrep-ProGrad/Eclipse-wakatime-install/README.md

 ## Installation

 1.Visit https://wakatime.com and create a account using GitHub account.
-Then [add username](https://wakatime.com/settings/profile) in profile tab.
+Then [add username](https://wakatime.com/settings/profile) in profile tab.(Kindly ignore if it is already done)

 2. Click `Help → Eclipse Marketplace…` then search for `WakaTime`.